zachariahcox/zachariahcox/password-protected-zip-file-instructions.md

 4. `cd` ("change directory") into outer directory, EG:  `cd ~/Downloads/my_secure_zip_file`
 5. type `chmod +x tools/macOS/7za && tools/macOS/7za x my_secure_zip_file.7z` and hit enter.

-### installation instructions
+### 7zip installation instructions
 * On windows, double-click the exe and follow the instructions.
 * On macOS, install the Keka application from the .dmg.
-* On other operating systems (I guess linux?), you'll have to find your own installers for `p7zip` from https://www.7-zip.org/
+* On other operating systems, you'll have to find your own installers for `p7zip` from https://www.7-zip.org/

 ## extraction instructions
 Open the .7z file using 7zip and provide the password to gain access to the encrypted files.